 A Deed of Release separation can be a costly exit, but it can solve a problem quickly and allow you to get on with running your business and making your clients happy.
+We would strongly recommend that you seek legal advice on drafting the Deed of Release, as these documents are very specific to the unique circumstances of each case.

-Of course the best option is managing the performance early and recording the process so you don't end up in this situation.
+Of course, the best option is managing the performance early and recording the process, so you don't end up in this situation.
 For more information on this, see Performance management in Part 2.